BlockchainCommons/torgap/README.md

 <img src="images/logos/torgap.png" align="right">

-**Torgap** is the [Blockchain Commons](https://www.BlockchainCommons.com) architecture model for creating gaps between connected apps and microservices to support privacy, service anonymity, identity psuedonymity, non-correlation, and censorship-resistance, as well as offering seperation-of-interests and reduced single-points-of-failure.
+**Torgap** is the [Blockchain Commons](https://www.BlockchainCommons.com) security and privacy architecture model for creating gaps between connected apps and microservices.
+It supports privacy, service anonymity, identity psuedonymity, non-correlation, censorship-resistance, and seperation-of-interests and reduces single-points-of-failure.
+This emerging architecture is supported by QuickConnect and Blockchain Commons' Gordian system, while our Airgapped Wallet community and our research papers are charting its future.

 ## Example of Torgap Use